IngridJiang/Bug-Pattern-Dataset/README.md

 Table of Contents
 <br><br>
-    * About Defination of Prenventive Specific Bug Patterns and tools<br>
+    * About Definition of Prenventive Specific Bug Patterns and tools<br>
     * About DataBase <br>
     * About Repository<br>
     * About Threshold to Check Bug Patterns<br>